 The EDL is available from the Washington State Department of Licensing and in many other states.
 Please check your local department of licensing for more information.

 Children traveling to Canada

-U.S. and Canadian citizens who are 15 years old or younger are allowed to travel with just a copy of their birth certificate, as are teens between the ages of 16-18 if they are a part of an adult supervised school, religious, cultural or athletic group.
+U.S. and Canadian citizens who are 15 years old or younger are allowed to travel with their birth certificate, as are teens between the ages of 16-18 if they are a part of an adult supervised school, religious, cultural or athletic group.